 Youth were asked to indicate their relationships with other youth, mentors, and staff in the program during wave 1-5 of the program.
 Youth were shown pictures of other youth, mentors, and program staff within the program and were asked to select all that they had a relationship with.
 Youth were then asked to rate the relationship with each selected individual on a scale of 1-10.

 From these data the following individual network statistics will be calculated: Inbound connections and outbound connections.
-Inbound connections are connections that someone else chose towards the individual of interest (The arrow is point into the ego of interest).
-Outbound connections are those that the individual of interest is choosing towards another individual (The arrow is pointing out of the ego).
+Inbound connections are connections that someone else chose towards the individual of interest (the arrow points into the ego of interest).
+Specifically, the inbound connections will be the strength of ties that other individuals indicate towards the person of interest.
+For example, if three individuals each indicated a connection with the individual of interest and each of those three ties had a strength of 5, then the total strength of inbound ties will be 15.
+Outbound connections are those that the individual of interest is choosing towards another individual (the arrow is pointing out of the ego).
+Specifically, the outbound connections will be the strength of ties that the person of interest indicates towards other individuals in the program.
+For example, if the individual of interest indicated three ties outbound towards other people with a strength of 4 each, then the total strength of outbound ties will be 12.
 We are also interested in the combination of inbound and outbound connections.

-Analysis Plan
+This will be the sum of the inbound and outbound strength.

 The social network component will be split into three sub-analyses of youth inbound, outbound, and all (inbound + outbound) connections formed throughout the course of the program.
 Additionally, those sub analyses will be split further into 1.) connections specifically with other youth, 2.) connections with other mentors in the program and 3.) connections with all youth, mentors, and staff in the program.
 This will make for a total of nine analyses within the social network component of the study.
 Each subcomponent is necessary to understand which relationships matter most in a group mentorship intervention such as CC.

+Analysis Plan

 All models will control for age, sex, ethnicity, SES (parent report) and youth social emotional skills (parent report).
-Furthermore, analyses will only be conducted on the control group of the study.
-The decision to utilize only the control group was based on the control groups’ ability to generalize better to other group mentorship programs that incorporate a dyadic mentorship approach.
-Youth were randomly assigned to the control condition.

 Analysis for Research Question 1